Cyclone Nisarga: Please stay indoors for 2 days, Uddhav urges people in coastal areas

 Mumbai, June 02: Maharashtra Chief Minister Uddhav Thackeray on Tuesday urged to the people of Mumbai to "stay indoors" ahead of Cyclone Nisarga landfall in the state's coast tomorrow.

 "Cyclone Nisarga is at our doorsteps today.
 By tomorrow afternoon, it will make landfall at Alibag.
-It will be larger than any cyclone seen in the recent past," Thackeray said while addresing a press conference on cyclone Nisarga.
+It will be larger than any cyclone seen in the recent past," Thackeray said while addressing a press conference on cyclone Nisarga.

 Mumbai on tenterhooks as eye diameter of cyclonic storm Nisarga decreases to 65 km